jparkington/Electric-Brew/eda.md

 The data being analyzed has been extracted directly from the consumer-facing portal at *cmpco.com*.
 It has been structured and optimized using the Parquet format.
 This [README](data/cmp/curated/README.md) provides a brief rationale for our data storage decisions and describes some of the retrieval paradigms used with `pandas` and `pyarrow`.

 The location for this source's Parquet directory can be found [here](data/cmp/curated/meter-usage).
 To facilitate smooth development and execution as reproducibility, all commands are run out of the Conda environment created for the project, `electric-brew`.
 The **PYTHONPATH** for this environment set to point directly to the `src` directory within this Conda environment.
-This allows a;ll scripts to easily import the `utils` module and its DataFrames and functions from any script within the `src` directory, including `meter_usage`.`
+This allows all scripts to easily import the `utils` module and its DataFrames and functions from any script within the `src` directory, including `meter_usage`.`

 **Schema**